-The Fair Housing Act guarantees every American the right to fairness when it comes to renting, buying a home, or access to mortgage on the basis of certain protected classes.
+The Fair Housing Act guarantees every American the right to fairness when it comes to rentals, participating in a property sale, or access to mortgage on the basis of certain classes.
 Under federal law, this act prohibits discrimination against seven protected classes.

-That is, race, color, religion, sex, national origin, disability, and familial status.
-As a landlord, denying a tenant the opportunity to rent your Georgia home or evicting a tenant on the basis of such classes would be unlawful and you’d be liable to certain legal and financial ramifications.
+That is, race, color, religion, sex, national origin, mental or physical impairment or disability, and familial status.
+As a landlord, denying a person the opportunity to rent your Georgia home or evicting them on the basis of such classes would be unlawful and you’d be liable to certain legal and financial ramifications.

 The Fair Housing Act was first put before Congress in 1966.
 However, it wasn’t until two years later that the bill was passed into federal law and signed by President Lyndon B. Johnson.
 It was enacted as Title VIII of the Civil Rights Act of 1968, and codified at 42 U.S.C.
 3601-3619.